DjangoGirls/tutorial/django_start_project/README.md

 *This chapter is based on awesome tutorials by Geek Girls Carrots (http://django.carrots.pl/) and django-marcador (http://django-marcador.keimlink.de/).*

-Let's build a simple blog!
+We're going to create a simple blog!

-The first step to create it is starting a new Django project.
-Basically, that means that we will run some script from Django that will create for us a skeleton of a Django project: bunch of directories and files that we will later use.
+The first step towards creating it is starting a new Django project.
+Basically, this means that we'll run some scripts provided by Django that will create the skeleton of a Django project for us: a bunch of directories and files that we will later use.

 The names of some files and directories are very important for Django.
-You should not rename files that we are about to create.
+You should not rename the files that we are about to create.
 Moving them to a different place is also not a good idea.
-Django needs a certain folder/files structure to be able to find important things.
+Django needs to maintain a certain structure in order to be able to find important things.

-In console you should type (remember that you don't type `(blog) ~$`, ok?):
+In console you should run (remember that you don't type `(blog) ~$`, ok?):

     (blog) ~$ django-admin.py startproject mysite

-`django-admin.py` is a script that will create folders and files for you.
-It should look like this:
+`django-admin.py` is a script that will create the folders and files for you.
+You should now have a folder structure which looks like this:

     mysite
     │   manage.py